awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 ------
 #### [ Managed nodes – Linux ]

-Create a managed node group, specifying the subnets and node IAM role that you created in previous steps\.<a name="launch-managed-node-group-console"></a>
+Create a managed node group, specifying the subnets and node IAM role that you created in previous steps\.

 **To create your Amazon EC2 Linux managed node group**